stellar-deprecated/stellar-client/README.md

 The Stellar client is an AngularJS application that allows users to create, use, and manage their account and wallet.

+The client is a webbased front end for https://github.com/stellar/stellard It stores your secret key encrypted in https://github.com/stellar/stellar-wallet You can see it in action here: https://launch.gostellar.org

 ## Setting up your dev server
 **TODO:** Script setup with makefile.